Cognition-and-Language-Group/SocialSim/README.md

 ## Contributing

-This dataset is maintained by the CoAI Group at Central South University.
+This dataset is maintained by the CoLa Group at Central South University.
 For questions, suggestions, or collaboration inquiries, please contact the research group.

 ## Contact